bormaxi8080/osint-timeline/DRAFT.md

 Webripper Pro is a comprehensive, professional-grade web vulnerability scanner that automates the detection of security flaws in websites.
 It is designed for penetration testers, bug bounty hunters, and security professionals seeking fast, actionable insights into the security posture of web applications: https://github.com/MrpasswordTz/webripper-pro

+AX Framework.
+The Distributed Scanning Framework for Everybody!
+Control Your Infrastructure, Scale Your Scanning—On Your Terms.
+Easily distribute arbitrary binaries and scripts using any of our nine supported cloud providers: https://github.com/attacksurge/ax

+V2RayCollector.
+This project crawls v2ray configs from Telegram channels: https://github.com/mrvcoder/V2rayCollector

+Excel Url Checker.
+This Python script checks the HTTP status codes for a list of URLs provided in an Excel file.
+It processes the URLs in parallel using multiple threads, handles errors gracefully, and saves the results (status codes or error messages) in a new column in the output Excel file: https://github.com/vollh4rD/Excel-Url-Checker

+WiFi Password Stealer.
+Simple Windows and Linux keystroke injection tool that exfiltrates stored WiFi data (SSID and password): https://github.com/AleksaMCode/WiFi-password-stealer

 ----

 **Universal Search & AI:**

+BruteForceAI.
+Advanced LLM-powered brute-force tool combining AI intelligence with automated login attacks: https://github.com/MorDavid/BruteForceAI

 AgenticSeek.
 Fully Local Manus AI.
 No APIs, No $200 monthly bills.
 Enjoy an autonomous agent that thinks, browses the web, and code for the sole cost of electricity: https://github.com/Fosowl/agenticSeek